- 24 large head-on shrimp (about 2 pounds), peeled and deveined, tails left on, shells and head reserved

 In a medium bowl, toss the shrimp with half of the cracked pepper, 1 teaspoon of the Creole seasoning, and the rosemary until evenly coated.
 Cover and refrigerate until ready to use.

 Heat 1 tablespoon of the oil in a 12-inch skillet over high heat.
 Add the shrimp shells and heads and cook, stirring a few times, for 3 minutes.
-Add the wine, water, Worcestershire, lemon juice, onion, garlic, and hot sauce.
+Add the wine, water, Worcestershire, lemon juice, onion, garlic, hot sauce, and remaining pepper and Creole seasoning.
 Bring to a boil, reduce the heat to a simmer, and let gently bubble for 45 minutes.
 Strain through a coarse strainer; you should have about 1 cup of barbecue base.

 Heat a 14-inch skillet over high heat.
 Add the remaining 2 tablespoons oil, then the shrimp and cook for 2 minutes, searing on both sides.
 Pour in the barbecue base, reduce the heat to medium, and simmer until the shrimp are cooked through, about 1 minute.
 Remove from the heat; whisk in the butter, one piece at a time, not adding another until the previous piece is fully incorporated in the sauce.